-But each individual agent manually dialing out each call, waiting for a connection, and continuing down the list can lead to an increase in downtime.
-In order to maintain this high level of efficiency, many contact centers can benefit from adopting an automatic dialing solution.
+But each agent manually dialing out each call, waiting for a connection, and continuing down the list can lead to an increase in downtime.
+To maintain this high level of efficiency, many contact centers can benefit from adopting an automatic dialing solution.
 Having an automated system in place to reduce the downtime of your agents simply translates to less wasted calls and time by agents, increased sales, and easier lead management.
-Usually included in call center software solutions, there are a number of automatic dialers available, and numerous factors can determine which specific solution is right for your contact center.
+Usually included in call center software solutions, there are several automatic dialers available, and numerous factors can determine which specific solution is right for your contact center.

-Power dialers will only dial out to a new call when an agent has finish their previously call and is available to move on to the next.
+Power dialers will only dial out to a new call when an agent has finished their previous call and is available to move on to the next.
 When placing their calls, power dialers will also consider the priority and skill of all agents, or any alternative departments, available to help determine the efficient match.
 While power dialers are effective at maintaining a high level of efficiency, they are not as intelligent as predictive dialers, as there is no prediction method to determine the amount of calls to be placed or average call time.
-In order to maintain a high level of service and ensure the most efficient stream of calls, some power dialers will allow agents to determine whether to take the next call or redirect to a more suitable agent.
+To maintain a high level of service and ensure the most efficient stream of calls, some power dialers will allow agents to determine whether to take the next call or redirect to a more suitable agent.

-To determine which automatic dialing solution will be best for your contact center, you must consider a number of factors.
+Choosing the right call center dialer requires considering your business needs.
 Automatic dialers are widely used in both B2B and B2C selling domains, and each can be applied to a different use case.
 Whether or not you need the steady stream of calls from a power dialer, or the selective nature of a preview dialer will come down to how your contact center operates.

-- Predictive dialers are outbound dialers and of course will only be utilized by centers that reach out to leads, clients or customers.
-As the most intensive solution, predictive dialers may not be the most cost effective to smaller teams and contact centers that do not make a high volume of calls.
-Predicative dialers work best when they have a large pool of agents to pull from, to fill in any gaps that may exist, and properly predict the time required for another agent to become available.
-With an increase number of agents, the predictive dialer can make an increased number of calls.
-Predictive dialers can provide a boost in productivity to small teams, but work best for contact centers that make a high volume of calls, and will increase in efficiency with the growing size of your time.
+- Predictive dialers are outbound dialers and of course, will only be utilized by centers that reach out to leads, clients or customers.
+As the most intensive solution, predictive dialers may not be the most cost-effective to smaller teams and contact centers that do not make a high volume of calls.
+Predictive dialers work best when they have a large pool of agents to pull from, to fill in any gaps that may exist, and properly predict the time required for another agent to become available.
+With an increasing number of agents, the predictive dialer can make an increased number of calls.
+Predictive dialers can provide a boost in productivity to small teams, but work best for contact centers that make a high volume of calls and will increase in efficiency with the growing size of your time.

 - Progressive dialers offer a solid middle ground between the benefit gained through predictive dialers, as well as power dialers.
-Doubling up the display of CRM or any contact information on file, with the constant stream of calls ensures your agents will not only be prepared for every call, but will always have a steady flow to reduce downtime.
-Because progressive dialers provide the agent information at a quick glance while the call is being placed, progressive dialers allow for a slight edge over the slower preview dialers.
-Progressive dialers are a good fit for both outbound and inbound sales teams that have rely on a scripted process, so each call will play out in a similar fashion.
-These scenarios require agents have some background knowledge to keep the calls moving, and not get stuck asking the same questions.
+Doubling up the display of CRM or any contact information on file, with the constant stream of calls ensures your agents will not only be prepared for every call but will always have a steady flow to reduce downtime.
+Because progressive dialers provide the agent information at a glance while the call is being placed, progressive dialers allow for a slight edge over the slower preview dialers.
+Progressive dialers are a good fit for both outbound and inbound sales teams that have to rely on a scripted process, so each call will play out similarly.
+These scenarios require agents to have some background knowledge to keep the calls moving, and not get stuck asking the same questions.

 Most Providers Include Dialers In Their Call Center Software

-In order to determine which automatic dialing solution is best for your contact center, you must have an understanding on the size of your team, how your contact center operates, the volume of calls that are placed, the number of connections that are made, as well as specific goals your center should reach.
-In order to effectively reduce agent’s downtime and boost productivity, it is important to adopt the proper solution that best fits your contact center’s needs, while remaining cost effective.
+To determine which automatic dialing solution is best for your contact center, you must have an understanding on the size of your team, how your contact center operates, the volume of calls that are placed, the number of connections that are made, as well as specific goals your center should reach.
+To effectively reduce the agent’s downtime and boost productivity, it is important to adopt the proper solution that best fits your contact center’s needs, while remaining cost-effective.

-It wouldn’t be truly beneficial for a small team that focuses on high value sales to utilize a rapid predictive dialer, nor would it function as efficiently as possible, in that case a business VoIP solution may suffice.
+It wouldn’t be truly beneficial for a small team that focuses on high-value sales to utilizing a rapid predictive dialer, nor would it function as efficiently as possible, in that case, a business VoIP solution may suffice.
 Just like it would not prove effective for a massive call center that focuses on high volume to utilize a preview dialer.
-Here’s a guide to help you understand if it might be time for you implement a call center solution.
-Each call center software solution will offer its own use case than can help provide the boost your contact center needs to reach its peak productivity and efficiency.
+Here’s a guide to help you understand if it might be time for you to implement a call center solution.
+Each call center software solution will offer its use case than can help provide the boost your contact center needs to reach its peak productivity and efficiency.